isaacd9/kitchen-cupboard/README.md

 ### Platform

-The proxy is running on a RHEL6 instance inside a vagrant virtual machine.
+The proxy is running on a Centos instance inside a vagrant virtual machine.

 ### Use
   - Run ```$ kitchen converge``` inside this directory.
 This will start a virtual machine with the proxy running.